 Gingivitis and Periodontitis are both serious oral diseases.
 However, they have their differences.

 Considered a milder form of periodontal disease, gingivitis is often the first stage of its more serious counterpart.
-The gums become inflamed when plaque and tartar stay on the teeth for prolonged periods of time.
+The gums become inflamed when plaque and tartar stay on the teeth for prolonged periods.
 Thus, this can cause redness, swelling, and bleeding of the gum tissue.

-Aside from its effects on oral health, periodontal disease has links to other chronic diseases.
-This includes diabetes and cardiovascular disease.
+Aside from its effects on oral health, periodontal disease has links to other chronic diseases which include diabetes and cardiovascular disease.
 Researchers have also found relations between gum disease and cancers, including breast cancer.

 The World Health Organization (WHO) estimates that over 508,000 deaths among women were due to breast cancer in 2011.